electrode-io/electrode-native/docs/getting-started/getting-started.md

  }
 ```

+5) Save your modification to the `App.js` file

-5) Implement the `NavigationApi` in the native application, as we did for the `MovieApi`.
+6) Implement the `NavigationApi` in the native application, as we did for the `MovieApi`.

 {% sample lang="android" %}
 * Replace the content of `MainActivity.java` with the following code: